 “Sponsor” means any external individual or entity, whether public or private, that enters into a formal agreement with the University or Foundation, whereby the Sponsor provides support for a project to be carried out by University faculty, staff and/or students.

 “Extraordinary resources” means University and/or Foundation resources that are essential to the development of the intellectual properties, and/or that in the reasonable consideration of the committee (see below), appear to be substantial in terms of the volume, value, or unusual nature of the resources provided to the inventor.
 These resources include time, facilities or materials regardless of whether they emanate from federal or state appropriations, student fees, donations, grants, contracts or other sources.
-Extraordinary resources do not include the ordinary use of resources typically available to the developer of the intellectual property within his or her scope of employment.
+Extraordinary resources do not include the ordinary use of resources typically available to the developer of the intellectual property within their scope of employment.
 The Patent Board will be responsible for evaluating the University’s contribution of extraordinary resources to a specific patentable intellectual property in cases of disagreement between the inventor/creator and the University concerning this contribution.
 The Intellectual Property Review Committee (Section III.A.2) will be responsible for evaluating the University’s contribution of extraordinary resources to all other specific intellectual property in cases of disagreement between the inventor/creator and the University concerning this contribution.

 OWNERSHIP AND OTHER INTEREST